willfolsom/python_koans/README.md

 ![CI](https://github.com/willfolsom/python_koans/actions/workflows/main.yml/badge.svg)

 Custom fork of Python Koans.
 Added emoji and some random command line stuff.
 If a batch of tests pass, it'll show up in green with a random emoji.
-The last failing test will show in red.
+If one is started, it'll show the first failing test in red.

 Example output: